syalexandra/CSVease/README.md

         print(f"CSVeaseParser: {e}")
         exit()

     try:
+        print("before optimization: ", technique)
-        codegen = CSVeaseGenerator(result, file)
+        codegen = CSVeaseGenerator(ast)
         codegen.run()
     except Exception as e:
-        pass
+        print(e)
+    try:
+        optimizer = CSVeaseOptimizer(ast)
+        print("after optimization: ", technique)
+        ast = optimizer.optimize(technique)
+        codegen = CSVeaseGenerator(ast)
+        codegen.run()
+    except Exception as e:
+        print(e)
 ```

 ## Sample Programs

-We provided the following test programs in the `input/generator` which would work and execute with no errors.
-Note there are two input directories for the generator.
-If running locally, please use the input programs in `input/generator`, if using Docker, the `input/generatorDocker` will be copied into the home directory of the container.
+We provided the following test programs in the `input/optimizer` which would work and execute with no errors.
+If running locally, please use the input programs in `input/optimizer`, if using Docker, the `input/generatorDocker` will be copied into the home directory of the container.
 Instructions below for exactly how to run/test our coding language.

-1. basic.ease
-- Load input/generator/csv/student_grades.csv
-- Print columns
-- Print rows
-- Get NAME, MATH_SCORE from csv
-- Get NAME, SCIENCE_SCORE from csv
-- Output to seperate files

-2. chained_operations.ease
-- Load input/generator/csv/employee.csv
-- Get DEPARTMENT, SALARY, YEARS_EXPERIENCE from csv
-- Print columns
-- Print rows
-- Create bar chart with DEPARTMENT and SALARY and writes to jpeg
-- Writes csv

-3. original.ease
-- Load input/generator/csv/class_roster.csv
-- Print columns
-- Print rows
-- Get NAME, AGE, YEAR from csv
-- Output csv
-- Output pdf
-- Output jpeg

-4. visualization.ease
-- Load input/generator/csv/sales_2023.csv
-- Get MONTH, REVENUE from csv
-- Get PRODUCT, UNITS_SOLD from csv
-- Create bar chart with MONTH and REVENUE and writes to jpeg
-- Output csv

-5. weather_analysis.ease
-- Load input/generator/csv/weather_data.csv
-- Print columns
-- Print rows
-- Get MONTH, AVG_TEMP, MAX_TEMP, MIN_TEMP
-- Get MONTH, RAINFALL, HUMIDITY
-- Create bar chart with MONTH, AVG_TEMP, MAX_TEMP, MIN_TEMP and writes to jpeg
-- Create bar chart with  MONTH, RAINFALL, HUMIDITY and writes to jpeg
-- Output csv

-We provided the following test programs in the `input/generator` which would output errors.

-1. lexer_error.ease -- `CSVeaseLexer: Line 1 -- Unexpected character: '~'.`
-2. parser_error.ease --  `CSVeaseParser: Token mismatch: expected FROM, got IDENTIFIER`
-3. generator_error.ease -- `CSVeaseGenerator: Could not find 'input/generator/csv/does_not_exist.csv'`

-We also provided data from which the input programs will often reference in their execution in `input/generator/csv`

-1. class_roster.csv
-2. science_results.csv
-3. employee.csv
-4. student_grades.csv
-5. sales_2023.csv
-6. weather_data.csv
+1. ConstantFolding.ease
+tablename = "input" + "/generator/csv/class_roaster.csv"

+after the optimization, it will modify the code to :
+tablename = "input/generator/csv/class_roaster.csv"

+2. ConstandPropogation.ease
+tablename = "input/generator/csv/class_roster.csv"
+table1 = load tablename

+after the optimization, it will modify the code to :
+table1 = load "input/generator/csv/class_roster.csv"

+3. CommonSubExpressionElimination.ease
+x = "input" + "/generator/csv/class_roaster.csv"
+y = "input" + "/generator/csv/class_roaster.csv"

+after the optimization, it will modify the code to :
+x = "input" + "/generator/csv/class_roaster.csv"
+y = x

+4. DeadCodeElimination.ease
+x = "input/generator/csv/class_roster.csv"
+y = "input"
+z = load x
+output z TO "group_table_file.csv" as CSV

+after the optimization, it will modify the code to:
+x = "input/generator/csv/class_roster.csv"
+z = load x
+output z TO "group_table_file.csv" as CSV

 ## How to run?